ginobean/audacity/CUSTOM-BUILD.md

 5. Installing Audacity
    ```
    $ cd <build directory>

+   # if you, as a normal user, have read/write access to directory /usr/local/
+   # you can simply install 'audacity' as a normal user.
-   $ make install    # do this as a normal user. just my preference..
+   $ make install    # install as a normal user

+   # otherwise,
+   $ sudo make install   # install via sudo.

    ```

 # EOF